James Sloyan

-James Joseph Sloyan (born February 24, 1940 in Indianapolis, Indiana) is an American actor.
+James Sloyan is an American actor.

 Early years

 Sloyan left the United States at an early age to live abroad in Rome, Capri, Milan, Switzerland, and Ireland.
 His career in show business began upon his return to the United States, in 1957, when Sloyan received a scholarship to the American Academy of Dramatic Arts.
 Sloyan's acting career was interrupted in 1962, when he was drafted into the United States Army during the Vietnam War.

 Career

 Television

-Sloyan's television career includes numerous brief performances on daytime dramas The Young and the Restless, General Hospital, and Ryan's Hope, and guest appearances on prime-time series Wonder Woman; Baywatch; Quantum Leap; The X-Files; MacGyver; Party of Five; Matlock; Murder, She Wrote; and Dr. Quinn, Medicine Woman.
+Sloyan's television career includes numerous brief performances on daytime dramas The Young and the Restless, General Hospital, and Ryan's Hope, and guest appearances on prime-time series Hawaii Five-O; The Streets of San Francisco; Wonder Woman; Baywatch; Moonlighting; Quantum Leap; The X-Files; MacGyver; Party of Five; Matlock; Murder, She Wrote; and Dr. Quinn, Medicine Woman.
 He appeared in the television movies Blind Ambition, Billionaire Boys Club, and My Son Is Innocent.

 Sloyan has appeared in a number of science fiction television series, including Buck Rogers in the 25th Century, in which he portrayed Barnard "Barney" Smith in the episode "The Plot to Kill a City", and several roles in the Star Trek franchise.
-In Star Trek: The Next Generation, he portrayed Alidar Jarok (a defecting Romulan admiral) in "The Defector", and Alexander Rozhenko (Worf's son) as an adult in the future, in "Firstborn".
-In Star Trek: Deep Space Nine, he portrayed the Bajoran scientist Mora Pol and Odo's guardian scientist in the episodes "The Begotten" and "The Alternate".
+In Star Trek: The Next Generation, he portrayed Alidar Jarok (a defecting Romulan admiral) in "The Defector", and Alexander Rozhenko (Worf's son) as an adult in the future, in "Firstborn" using the alias "K'mtar".
+In Star Trek: Deep Space Nine, he portrayed the Bajoran scientist Doctor Mora Pol, Odo's guardian scientist in the episodes "The Begotten" and "The Alternate".
 The Star Trek: Voyager episode "Jetrel" features Sloyan as the title character.